 Action Note/Illustration

+1 Twist and remove the filter and suction cup.

+Note 1

-1 Action Twist and remove the filter and suction cup.
-Note Note The filter and suction cup are provided as a set and recommended to be replaced togeth- er.
+The filter and suction cup are provided as a set and recommended to be replaced together.
 A built-in screw is mounted on the filter, which enables a simple removal of filter and suction cup by just twisting them.
-Note/Illustration
+B

+xx1400002624

 A Suction cup

 B Filter